 The high demand of the device has made unlocking a popular practice up until this month.
 This weekend, on July 11th, Apple will release iPhone 3G, the upgrade to the original product.
 Incorporating some useful features such as GPS and others, the new phone will work on the higher data-speed 3G networks.
 Along with this upgrade in speed will be a reduction in price- a new 8GB iPhone last July cost $600US.
 The same phone now will be priced at $200US and the 16GB version will be $300US.
-These numbers however may be deceiving, due to the cost jump in the 2-year AT&T service contract, which in the end make the new iPhones more expensive than the original 2.5G iPhone.
+These numbers however may be deceiving, due to the cost jump in the 2-year AT&T service contract, which in the end make the new iPhones more expensive

 In addition, the iPhone will be offered officially in over 70 countries by the end of this year at the same pricing scale as the US.
 These changes, along with the requirement of signing the service agreement before receiving the new iPhone, will certainly cut into the unlocking business.